novea0104-jpg/Novea/replit.md

 ## Overview

 Novea is a React Native mobile application for reading and writing digital novels with a coin-based monetization system.
-Built with Expo, it targets iOS and Android platforms and provides an immersive reading experience similar to modern content streaming apps.
+Built with Expo and Supabase, it targets iOS and Android platforms and provides an immersive reading experience similar to modern content streaming apps.
 The app supports two user roles: Readers who consume content and Writers who create and publish novels.

+**Backend:** Fully powered by Supabase (PostgreSQL + Auth + Auto-generated APIs).
+No Express server needed!

 ## User Preferences